What Is an Anti-Inflammatory Diet?

 You can also use fasting aids such as The Hollywood 48-hour Miracle Diet®, which provides your body the essential nutrients it needs while giving your digestive system a break from deconstructing solid foods for two days.

-Combine these great anti-inflammatory juice cleanses with healthy foods the rest of the week to give your body the support it needs to combat harmful, chronic inflammation and start enjoying a healthier life!
+Combine this great anti-inflammatory juice cleanse with healthy foods the rest of the week to give your body the support it needs to combat harmful, chronic inflammation and start enjoying a healthier life!